Mj7378/Jarvis_V1.0/README.md

 The core of the AI's functionality is defined by a detailed **system instruction** provided to the Gemini model (`services/geminiService.ts`).
 This prompt establishes the J.A.R.V.I.S. personality and defines a strict communication protocol.
 There are two main interaction modes:

-1.  **Device Control Protocol:** When a user's command is interpreted as an action (like opening a URL or searching), the AI is instructed to respond **only with a JSON object**.
+1.  **Device Control Protocol:** When a user's command is interpreted as an action (like opening a URL or controlling a smart device), the AI is instructed to respond **only with a JSON object**.
 This structured data is then parsed by the frontend to execute the command.
 This prevents conversational filler and ensures reliable command execution.

 2.  **Conversational Interaction:** For any other query, the AI engages in a natural, text-based conversation, adopting the J.A.R.V.I.S. persona.